-Marriage on the rocks has long been on the menu at cinema’s vast bar, but few recent helmers have managed to mix as potent a brew as Ole Christian Madsen.
-This wedge of underplayed discord is far more resonant and focused than Madsen’s previous export and will be rewarded with fest trips, solid arthouse biz and post-travel shelf life.
+Marriage on the rocks has long been on the menu at cinema’s vast bar, but few recent helmers have managed to mix as potent a brew as Ole Christian Madsen in the long dramatic draught that is “Prague.”
+The story of a Copenhagen marriage that slowly crumbles during a sad, darkly quirky trip to the Czech capital, this widescreen wedge of underplayed Danish discord is far more resonant and focused than Madsen’s previous export, the self-conscious Dogma slog “Kira’s Reason: A Love Story,” and will be rewarded with fest trips, solid arthouse biz and post-travel shelf life.